1.2 Why is UDL Important? What Does the Research Say?

 - Motivate and lessen resistance

-- Assess student mastery
+- Assess student for proficiency

 - Share what has been learned through the decoding process

 Miller-Young and Boman (2017) interviewed seven faculty members across disciplines.
-Their research revealed that an expert has access to multiple ways of knowing, practicing and being, making it easier for educators to deconstruct and reconstruct their learning, recognize patterns, value provisionality, expand their thinking, be attentive to what is happening in the world, take agency, and apply an ethical and authentic understanding to their profession and practice (Miller-Young & Boman, 2017).
-In connection to UDL principles and guidelines, the expert learner’s implicit knowledge must be made explicit in order to be accessible to the novice learner.
-The novice learner can then share the expert lens and begin to develop multiple ways of knowing, practicing and being in collaboration.
+Their research revealed that a proficient educator has access to multiple ways of knowing, practicing and being, making it easier for educators to deconstruct and reconstruct their learning, recognize patterns, value provisionality, expand their thinking, be attentive to what is happening in the world, take agency, and apply an ethical and authentic understanding to their profession and practice (Miller-Young & Boman, 2017). Â

 Neural Networks and Principles of UDL

-Taking a UDL approach, the educator embraces learner diversity.
-Informed by cognitive neuroscience, UDL was formed by the Center for Applied Special Technology (CAST) to encompass three broad networks of cognition associated with learning (Kolb & Whishaw, 2015; Rose, 2005; Rose, Harbour, Johnston, Daley, & Abarbanell, 2006):
+Taking a UDL approach, the educator is better equipped to recognize and support learner diversity.
+Informed by cognitive neuroscience, UDL was formed by the Center for Applied Special Technology (CAST) to encompass three broad networks of cognition associated with learning (Kolb & Whishaw, 2015; Rose, 2005; Rose et al., 2006) to create an educational framework that is accessible, engaging, and effective:Â

 - Affective neural network – responsible for emotion and affect, located at the medial regions of the brain (e.g., extended limbic system).
 This network represents the “why” of learning and is responsible for evaluating the significance or importance of the information being perceived.